Skip to main content

 Abstract

-Bitrise Checks is a GitHub app which provides an extended version of the classic status checks Bitrise sends back to GitHub.
+The Bitrise GitHub app provides an extended version of the classic status checks Bitrise sends back to GitHub.

 GitHub App integration